Oral evidence: Bank of England Monetary Policy Reports, HC 123.

 Andrew Bailey: I would not go that far.
 We are saying that we will evaluate very carefully whatever effects come to pass, as it were.
 We will evaluate them not just in terms of the raw movements in activity and inflation but also how we see the trade‑off and how we see that feeding through into inflation expectations.

-This is a very important element.
-In some ways, you can see that this is a one‑off shock to prices.
+In some worlds, you can see that this is a one‑off shock to prices.
 For instance, we have tariffs.
 One big difference between a CETA‑style trade deal and a WTO trade deal is tariffs.
 You then have to make the judgment about whether that is going to be a one‑off change in the level of prices, which does not feed through into inflation expectations, or whether it will have some effect on inflation expectations.
 We would have to make that judgment, and our policy‑setting would have to reflect the judgment we make.

 As you rightly say, we would also have to factor in the situation we find ourselves in going into this situation, with an output gap currently.